SICKAG/sick_scan_xd/README.md

 ![SOPAS select](doc/ipconfig/scanner_added.PNG "SOPAS select")

-Double click on the icon to open the configuration menu of the device.
-Select the network configuration menu and set the parameters by clicking on the save icon (red arrow).
+Double-click the icon to open the configuration menu of the device.
+Select the network configuration menu and set the parameters by clicking the save icon (red arrow).

 ![SOPAS save network](doc/ipconfig/set_config.PNG "SOPAS save network")